 The eBird app is a powerful tool for keeping track of the birds you see.
 It also records your lists, enables you to see what and where others are seeing and look for hotspots.

 Many apps will help you learn about birds and show you photos and drawing to help identify what you're seeing.
-The best are Audubon's birding app and Cornell's Merlin Bird ID app.
+The best are Audubon's birding app and Cornell's Merlin Bird ID app, which is linked here.

 A growing number of apps will help you identify birds, sometimes with photos and some by recording sons.
 The best song-recording app is Birdnet that has a library of thousands of songs.
 A good basic app is SongSleuth (above).